 Travel Clinic & Holiday Vaccinations

-Due to increased pressures across the whole NHS, primary care and on all our clinical appointments, we have temporarily halted our travel service (August 2023)
+Due to increased pressures across the whole NHS, primary care and on all our clinical appointments we are not able to offer a travel service at this current time.

-We are able to provide you with a list of your vaccination history or this can also be found on your NHS app
+We are able to provide you with a list of your vaccination history, this can also be found on your NHS app

 We recommend you book to see a private clinic at least 6 to 8 weeks before you are due to travel.
 Some vaccines need to be given well in advance to allow your body to develop immunity.
 If you have pre – existing health problems you may be at more risk of infection or complications from a travel related illness